zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce-destination.md

 ---

-## Scenario
+## 🏢 Scenario

-A company uses EF Core and imports customers with the [BulkMerge](/bulk-merge) method to insert new customers and update existing ones.
+A company uses EF Core and imports customers with the [BulkMerge](/bulk-merge) method from Entity Framework Extensions to insert new customers and update existing ones.

 However, the requirement is that **only null fields in the database should be updated** — all non-null values must be preserved.